The Best Whole-House Surge Protectors of 2024

 A power strip simply provides additional outlets.
 Surge protectors can look very similar but include devices to prevent power spikes from damaging the equipment plugged into them.
 True surge protectors will detail the protection provided.

-Q. How do I choose a whole-house surge protector?
+Q. Where should you mount a whole-house surge protector?

 Q. If a surge comes from appliances like AC units and larger appliances, do I still have device protection before the breaker panel?